doctest/doctest/doc/markdown/roadmap.md

     - an xml reporter ([junit related stuff](https://github.com/ujiro99/doctest-junit-report))
     - xUnit reporter
     - a listener interface - similar to a reporter - look at Catch
     - ability to have no output when everything succeeds
-- remove C++98 support
-    - remove the config identifiers for C++11 features
-    - use variadic templates where appropriate
-    - update type lists to C++11
-    - update traits - use declval, etc.
-    - move initialization of fields from initializer lists to class bodies
-    - update static code analysis - less warning suppressing
-- drop some config options - simplify!!!
     - option to output summary only
 - thread safety - asserts/subcases/captures should be safe to be used by multiple threads simultaneously
     - https://github.com/blastrock/doctest/tree/threadsafe